 The SharkSmart drone trial aims to:

-- proactively and accurately detect sharks that could pose a threat to swimmers
+- detect sharks that could pose a threat to swimmers

 - warn swimmers of potentially dangerous sharks detected by drones in real time